 The first step, before filling out the FAFSA, is to create an FSA ID, which serves as an electronic signature.
 Parents and students can find a link to obtain an FSA ID through the Federal Student Aid website.
 To create a unique ID, applicants will need their Social Security number, date of birth and their name as it appears on official documents.

-The FSA ID is required in order to sign the FAFSA online and to log in to the myStudentAid mobile app.
+The FSA ID is required in order to sign the FAFSA online.
 While a student or parent can immediately use the FSA ID to sign a first-time FAFSA application, other activities, like a FAFSA renewal, cannot be completed until the Social Security Administration validates the information submitted to create the ID, which takes an average of one to three days.

 For students under age 24 who are seeking a certificate or associate or bachelor’s degree, both a student and parent FSA ID are required unless the student is considered independent on the FAFSA.